Psalm 41 - overcomer - Blessed is he who considers the needy

 Alan told him the answer to the question he had asked before, which answer he did not know before, but he knew it now.

-"Because I have sinned against Thee" could modify either the preceding "heal my soul" or the following "my foes speak evil of me".
-I do not think David's sickness was due to his sin, though it could have been.
-There is no mention in the rest of Scripture of David being sick due to his sin.
-But it is told that David's house would suffer the sword because of his sin against Uriah (2Sam 12:10).
-So I think David realized that Adonijah's and Absalom's rebellions against him were because of that sin.
+"Because I have sinned against Thee" could modify either or both the preceding "heal my soul" or the following "my foes speak evil of me".
+In Psalm 38, which I think takes place at the same time as this Psalm, David says he suffers both sickness and foes' evil speaking because of his sins..
+It is told that David's house would suffer the sword because of his sin against Uriah (2Sam 12:10).
+So David realized that Adonijah's and Absalom's rebellions against him were because of that sin.

 A person should pray that his spiritual shortcoming be cured, not only its physical symptoms - Rabbi David Kimchi (aka RaDaK) (1160-1235)